PathologyDataScience/HistomicsML2/docs/data-format.rst

 to perform this conversion for our datasets.

 .. note:: The path to the image needs to be saved in the database.
-   HistomicsML uses the database to get the path when forming a request for the IIPIMage server.
+   HistomicsML-TA uses the database to get the path when forming a request for the IIPIMage server.

 Slide description